What Is ORP in Hydrogen Water?

 - ORP reading, if relevant

-Even better, it explains when and how both were measured.
+Even better, it explains when and how both measurements were taken.

 ORP and pH Are Not the Same Thing